clintjb/clintjb-github.io/digitization/index.md

 ---
 layout: tag-index
-title: Digitization
+title: Digitalization
-excerpt: "A list of posts realted to digitization and other data related topics"
+excerpt: "A list of posts realted to digitalization and other data related topics"
 tag: "digital"
 image:
   feature: header-digital.jpg